aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 - Pods are added in sequence, and deletes pods in sequence
 - New pods after old ones die will share the same attached volumes, meaning data persists across pod deaths.

-> [!NOTE]
-> Containers are stateless by design, but StatefulSets offer stateful approaches

 ##### Imperative stateful set control